apache/skywalking-website/content/blog/2023-03-17-build-grafana-dashboards-for-apache-skywalking-native-promql-support/index.md

 As an application performance monitoring tool for distributed systems, Apache SkyWalking provides monitoring, tracing, diagnosing capabilities for distributed system in Cloud Native architecture.
 [Prometheus](https://prometheus.io/docs/introduction/overview/#what-is-prometheus) is an open-source systems monitoring and alerting toolkit with an active ecosystem.
 Especially Prometheus metrics receive widespread support through [exporters and integrations](https://prometheus.io/docs/instrumenting/exporters/#exporters-and-integrations).
-[PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/#querying-prometheus) as Prometheus Querying Language containing a set of expressions and expose HTTP API to read metrics.
+[PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/#querying-prometheus) as Prometheus Querying Language containing a set of expressions and expose HTTP APIs to read metrics.

-SkyWalking is support to ingest Prometheus metrics through [OpenTelemetry collector](https://opentelemetry.io/ecosystem/integrations/) and through the aggregate calculation of these metrics to provide a variety of systems monitoring, such as Linux Monitoring and Kubernetes monitoring.
+SkyWalking supports to ingest Prometheus metrics through [OpenTelemetry collector](https://opentelemetry.io/ecosystem/integrations/) and through the aggregate calculation of these metrics to provide a variety of systems monitoring, such as Linux Monitoring and Kubernetes monitoring.
 SkyWalking already provides [native UI](https://skywalking.apache.org/docs/main/next/en/ui/readme/) and [GraphQL API](https://skywalking.apache.org/docs/main/next/en/api/query-protocol/) for users.
 But as designed to provide wider ecological integration capabilities, since 9.4.0, it provides PromQL Service, the third-party systems or visualization platforms that already support PromQL (such as Grafana),